 Using Sound to Treat Hair Loss

 I have followed the hair loss world for over 20 years, and written about it on this site for 8.5 years.
 Nevertheless, almost every single month, I still read something on hair that totally surprises me.
-The latest is courtesy of this thread on Reddit.
+The latest is courtesy of this thread on Reddit regarding a new study on the benefits of ultrasound for hair growth.

 Sound Hair Growth